CosmaVergari/os161-vm/README.md

 But which page is going to be the victim of the swap out?

 We adopted a simple **First-In-First-out** algorithm that evicts the first page that has been allocated by the coremap.
+The coremap is shared among all processes, so it is a *global replacement* policy.
 In order to keep track of the history of the allocations we implemented a *FIFO queue* with a *linked list*.

 As an optimization we embedded the nodes of the linked list in the `coremap_entry` structure.
 To be precise, each `coremap_entry` has two 64-bit values (`prev_allocated` and `next_allocated`) that contain the `coremap` indexes of the `coremap_entry`s corresponding to the previous and to the next nodes in the linked list.
 See the [coremap](#coremap) section for more details on its other functionalities.